infosoftas/info-subscription-doc/source/general/requests-responses.rst

     These produces status codes in the **400-499** range.

 #.
 Errors that is entirely the fault of the server, typically environment errors or implementation errors or other similar unexpected conditions.
-    These produces status in the **500-599** range.
+    These produces status codes in the **500-599** range.

 Client Errors
 ~~~~~~~~~~~~~

-``HTTP 400 Bad Request`` response with a `validation error instance <http://s4api-dev.azurewebsites.net/swagger/#model-ValidationResultModel>`_
+As described above these are Errors that the client should handle, typically by displaying some sort of feedback to the user.

-These should be handled by the client, typically by displaying some sort of error message to the user.
+Typically client errors are validation/format related and generates a ``HTTP 400 Bad Request`` response with a `validation error instance <http://s4api-dev.azurewebsites.net/swagger/#model-ValidationResultModel>`_

 Whenever possible multiple validations will be included in a single response, but since some validations are dependant on existance of a given resource this is not always achievable.

 The following is an example of a ``BadRequest`` response with multiple validation failures.

 .. code-block:: http